ChatInject: Abusing Chat Templates for Prompt Injection in LLM Agents: Defending Against ChatInject: Evaluation and Bypass

 The latter three approaches constitute prompt-based and runtime defenses that aim to make agents more resilient to manipulation.
 However, as demonstrated in Figure~\ref{fig:mitigation}, both models show higher \textit{ASR} against \textit{ChatInject} and \textit{Multi-turn} methods compared to the baseline no-defense condition.
 This indicates that, even with repeated user instructions or preemptive guidance, the agent itself fails to distinguish between malicious and user intent—allowing structural and contextual manipulations to override prompts and bypass safeguards.

-The external pi detector reduces \textit{ASR} across all variants but yields relatively higher \textit{ASR} for \textit{Default Multi-turn} attack, demonstrating persuasive dialogue's effectiveness in evading detection.
+The external detector-based defenses (pi detector, lakera guard) reduce \textit{ASR} across all variants but yields relatively higher \textit{ASR} for \textit{Default Multi-turn} attack, demonstrating persuasive dialogue's effectiveness in evading detection.
 Since \textit{Multi-turn + ChatInject} shows lower ASR than \textit{Default Multi-turn}, and the only difference is role tags, this suggests the detector primarily reacts to special tokens rather than contextual manipulation.
-Nonetheless, the pi detector produces high false positive rates, severely degrading agent \textit{Utility} with frequent blank outputs, consistent with~\citet{shi2025promptarmor}.
+Nonetheless, pi detector produces high false positive rates, severely degrading agent \textit{Utility} with frequent blank outputs, consistent with~\citet{shi2025promptarmor}.
+A notable observation is that the same trend holds even for lakera guard, which is often regarded as relatively strong among existing detectors.
+This highlights a fundamental limitation of detector-based defenses: once content is flagged as malicious even a single time, the entire tool output is removed, effectively stalling the agentic pipeline.
+As a result, \textit{Utility} degradation is difficult to avoid—not merely as a consequence of the detector’s false positive rate, but also due to this inherently coarse-grained failure mode.